sagizty/CellMix/README.md

 This setup ensures that the augmentation strategies dynamically adapt to the training process, optimizing learning efficiency and performance.

-### STEP 3: apply the augmentations in the training loop:
+### STEP 3: Apply the augmentations in the training loop:
 ```Python
 if phase == 'train':
     # cellmix